deyran/front-end-issues/JavaScript/JavaScript-with-mosh.md

 ## [Variables](https://youtu.be/W6NZfCO5SIk?t=974)
 * By default, the variable in JavaScript is set to *undefined* value

 * There are a set of rules for naming a variable:
     1. Cannot be a reserved keyword
     2. Cannot start with a number
     3. Cannot contains a space or hyphen
     4. Are case-sensitive

-* AAAAAAAAAAaaa
+* There are 4 ways to declare a JavaScript variable
+    1. Using *var*
+    2. Using *let*
+    3. Using *const*
+    4. Using nothing

 JavaScript Tutorial for Beginners: Learn JavaScript in 1 Hour
     Variables